UPDATED: April 2019

 - complete the Examination Accommodations section (D) of the Application for Supervised Practice;

 - Form 1 – Examination Accommodation – Medical Documentation, along with appropriate documentation, completed by a medical doctor, psychologist, psychological associate or other regulated health professional who has specific training, expertise and experience in the diagnosis of the condition(s) for which the accommodation is being requested complete and sent directly to the College; or

-- Form 2 – Examination Accommodation – Academic Documentation, along with appropriate documentation, completed by an accessible services representative of the post-secondary institution where the applicant completed his or her psychology degree(s), indicating accommodations approved and used during their academic studies.
+- Form 2 – Examination Accommodation – Academic Documentation, along with appropriate documentation, completed by an accessible services representative of the post-secondary institution where psychology degree(s) were completed, indicating accommodations approved and used during their academic studies.
 The form and documentation should also be sent directly to the College.

 A candidate seeking an accommodation is not required to disclose a health diagnosis.
 The request however, must clearly demonstrate the following: